What Is Price-To-Rent Ratio in Real Estate Investing?

 • $250,000 home value/12.5 price-to-rent ratio = $20,000 gross annual rent

-Exploring the Historical Price-to-Rent Ratio
+Using the Historical Price-to-Rent Ratio

 Price-to-rent ratios can significantly affect whether people choose to purchase a home versus rent one.
-According to an article from the Motley Fool, from the perspective of a homebuyer:

-From 1970 to 2022, the United States price-to-rent ratio has been averaging 1.03, according to research from Trading Economics.
+According to research from Trading Economics, the price-to-rent ratio averaged 1.03 nationwide from 1970 to 2022.
 In the second quarter of 2022, the ratio reached an all-time high of 42.55.
-As of January 2023, the US price-to-rent ratio was 36.05.
+As of January 2023, it was 36.05.

 Price-To-Rent Ratio in Major Markets